The Learning Cycle in Stages

 Now decide on how you felt about the experience, having an understanding of how the experience resonated with you will help you to reflect on and analyse and make sense of the experience.
 Some people struggle to articulate or make connection with their feelings; a lot of this is due to not having the words to communicate these feelings into meaning for you.
 Explore this link to increase your vocabulary of words describing on feelings.

-When exploring the value of the experience ask yourself why this moment was important to you, these are often connected to your own personal values, we will be covering this in more depth in module 2.
+When exploring the value of the experience ask yourself why this moment was important to you, these are often connected to your own personal values, we will be covering this in more depth in other modules.

 Describe your values having experienced this event, using the questions as guidance.